Kenya travel guide

 See the TravelHealthPro website for further advice on travel abroad and reducing spread of respiratory viruses during the COVID-19 pandemic.

-All Kenyan RT PCR COVID-19 testing laboratories are party to the Trusted Travel system.
+All Kenyan PCR COVID-19 testing laboratories are party to the Trusted Travel system.

 The Kenya-Uganda, Kenya-Somalia and Kenya-Tanzania borders re-opened on 1 August.